Wisconsin increasingly isolated as neighbors progress on cannabis policy

 Gov. Tony Evers (D) would like to lead the state to a more sensible policy.
 In 2018, his first-ever proposed budget as governor included removing all penalties from cannabis possession, expungement, and a comprehensive medical cannabis program.
 Unfortunately, the Joint Finance Committee removed the medical cannabis provisions from the proposed budget — with every Republican member voting to scrap the compassionate program.

-In 2021, Gov. Evers included both medical cannabis and legalization in his proposal again.
-And Senator Melissa Agard (D) and several colleagues proposed SB 545, which would legalize cannabis both for adult use and medical purposes.
-However, Senate Majority Leader Devin LeMahieu (R) made it clear neither would make it through his Senate.
+In 2021, Senate Majority Leader Devin LeMahieu (R) made it clear neither legalization nor medical cannabis would make it through his Senate.
 He said, "We don’t have 17 votes in the caucus for medicinal purposes or recreational purposes."

 Assembly Speaker Robin Vos (R) has been more open personally, but said of the Assembly Republican caucus, "it’s clear that our caucus hasn’t reached a consensus."

-More than half of Wisconsin’s population saw cannabis-related measures on their ballots in 2018, and every single one of the measures passed.
+The Assembly GOP caucus is drastically out of step with voters.
+In November 2018, around a million Wisconsin voters approved advisory questions on their ballots calling for more humane cannabis laws.
+Every single one of the measures passed.
 Medical cannabis questions received between 67% and 89% in the 11 counties and two cities where they appeared.
 Adult-use questions garnered between 60% and 76% of the vote.
-Meanwhile, a 2019 poll found 83% of Wisconsin voters support medical cannabis and 59% support legalizing cannabis for adults.

 It’s important lawmakers hear their constituents care about humane, sensible cannabis policies.
 Write your lawmakers on one of these issues: